wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 1. Notice <tt>APP_ADDRESS</tt> is hard-coded, referencing what was established by <a href="#run.sh">run.sh</a>

     <tt>APP_ADDRESS="http://localhost:8080"</tt>

+    Notice the "http" protocol, which uses unencrypted communication.

     But in production, the program would instead <strong>retrieve</strong> APP_ADDRESS from a system variable.
 Also, production APP_ADDRESS would, instead of "http", specify use of secure "https" protocol (on default port 443).